cogitovirus/automation_notes/01_browser_logs_scraper/README.md

 # #01 Automation Notes  - scraping browser logs
 ## Installation
-Project is based on node.js so make sure you have it installed.
+The project is based on node.js so make sure you have it installed.

 Remember to run the command listed below from the scraper folder, not the git repo root folder.